Spring Bulbs are Easy as Can be – just Dig, Drop, Done!

 First up is what our experts think is a tip crucial for success – adding Hy Yield Dutch Bulb Food when you plant.
 This will nourish and pamper the bulb, so to speak, throughout the winter.

-The planting depth of bulbs depends on their size: a good rule of thumb is that the depth should be 3x the diameter of the bulb.
+- The planting depth of bulbs depends on their size: a good rule of thumb is that the depth should be 3x the diameter of the bulb.
 However, planting depths vary by variety.
 For more specific planting depths, check the label on your bulb package.
 Try to plant them each at the same depth if a uniform look is what you want.